stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

     print(f"{len(outliers)} outliers detected in column {column}")

     data_for_model.drop(outliers, inplace = True)
 ```

 <br>
 ##### Split Out Data For Modelling

-In the next code block we do two things, we firstly split our data into an **X** object which contains only the predictor variables, and a **y** object that contains only our dependent variable.
+In the next code block, we do two things: 1) split our data into an **X** object which contains only the predictor variables, and a **y** object that contains only our dependent variable; then 2) split our data into training and test sets to ensure we can fairly validate the accuracy of the predictions on data that was not used in training.

-Once we have done this, we split our data into training and test sets to ensure we can fairly validate the accuracy of the predictions on data that was not used in training.
 In this case, we have allocated 80% of the data for training, and the remaining 20% for validation.
-We make sure to add in the *stratify* parameter to ensure that both our training and test sets have the same proportion of customers who did, and did not, sign up for the *delivery club* - meaning we can be more confident in our assessment of predictive performance.
+We make sure to add in the *stratify* parameter to ensure that both our training and test sets have the same proportion of customers who did and did not sign up for the *delivery club* - meaning we can be more confident in our assessment of predictive performance.

 <br>
 ```python